 Less well known than the northern cantons of Zurich, Bern, and Basel, Ticino is the only canton where Swiss-Italian is the official language.
 With panoramic views of surrounding mountains, boat cruises, shopping, delicious food, and beautiful churches, this lovely city has something special to offer everyone.

-Could we visit Lugano and Bellinzona in two days?
-Yes we could, and here’s how we did it.
+Can you visit Lugano in two days?
+Yes you can, and here’s how we did it.
 (This post was originally published on July 28th, 2018.
-I was hosted by Ticino Tourism, and in turn, am sharing my experiences with you.
+I was hosted by Ticino Tourism, and was traveling with Christina’s Cucina.
 As always, my opinions are my own.
 As an Amazon Affiliate, I earn commission on qualifying purchases.)

 Lugano’s Mediterranean Climate

-Monte Bre’, Monte Generoso, and Monte San Salvatore surround the lake, and are what helps keep the climate of Lugano so temperate.
+Monte Brè, Monte Generoso, and Monte San Salvatore surround the lake, and are what helps keep the climate of Lugano so temperate.
 Monte San Giorgio (a UNESCO World Heritage Site) sits to the south.
 Much milder in temperature than the rest of Switzerland, Ticino boasts over 2,000 hours of sunshine each year.
 Palm trees surround the beautiful lakeside park, sandy beaches, and the city of Lugano.

 Small Town Resort Feel

 Even though Lugano is the third largest banking center in Switzerland, it feels like a small town.
 Situated right on the lake; parks, palm trees, and a car-free town center, lend to Lugano’s laid-back feel.
 Easily walkable, with squares and cute streets fanning off of the lake, Lugano has the ambiance of a resort town.